The WSU Mount Ogden Hike Tradition

-This is were the traditon is kept, and we pay tribute the Weber Academy hikers of 1922.
-Welcome by WSU Outdoor Program, speeches by President Brad Mortensen and destiguished guests, the traditional singing of Purple and White, and our WSU Fight Song, raffel prizes and a few special suprizes for the 100th Anniversary of the hike.
+The Saddle is where the tradition is kept, and we pay tribute to the Weber Academy hikers of 1922.
+Welcome by the WSU Outdoor Program, speeches by President Brad Mortensen and distinguished guests, the traditional singing of Purple and White, and our WSU Fight Song, raffle prizes, and a few special surprises for the 100th Anniversary of the hike.

 Mount Ogden Via Snowbasin (guided or unguided)

-Pay $15 per person to ride the Gondola, then hike the trail from Needles Lodge to saddle / Mount Ogden Summit.
+Cost is $16 per person to ride the Gondola, then hike the trail from Needles Lodge to the saddle/Mount Ogden Summit.
 This option does still require a significant hike!

-Group 4 ($15 Fee for Gondola): Meet at the Moose Plaza at 10:30 a.m.
-If you are looking for the easiest least committed route, this group is for you.
+Guided Group 4 ($16 Fee for Gondola): Meet at the Moose Plaza at 10:30 a.m.
+If you are looking for the shortest route, this group is for you.
 This route is still strenuous and steep.
 After riding the gondola up you still have a 1.4-mile hike to the saddle and Mt Ogden Summit.
-Each participant will need to purchase a gondola ticket on-site for the WSU group rate of $16 (see below for details).
+Each participant will need to pre-purchase a gondola ticket for the WSU group rate of $16 (see below for details).
 Please purchase your Gondola tickets in advance by visiting the Snowbasin Hiking & Gondola Tickets and selecting September 24th as the date.
 Hit ADD TO CART.
 At checkout enter WSUHike and apply the discount code.
 Be sure to bring your confirmation to redeem your ticket on-site.
-As a group, we will ride the gondola to Needles Lodge where we will stop in for a restroom break and top off water.
-The 2.8-mile round trip hiking portion is still steep and uneven but is significantly shorter than options 1-3. this trail ascends 400' to the Summit of Mount Ogden.
+As a group, we will ride the gondola to Needles Lodge where we will stop in for a restroom break and top off the water.
+The 2.8-mile round-trip hiking portion is still steep and uneven but is significantly shorter than options 1-3.
+This trail ascends 400' to the Summit of Mount Ogden.
 Guests wishing to attend the traditional program and avoid the steep final ascent to the Summit are welcome to stop at the saddle where the program takes place at 1:30 p.m.